To assist schools with the cost of school managed facility projects that aim to enhance learning outcomes for students and the community.

 How to apply

-Applications close in early November of the prior year with program approval in June the following year.
+Applications close in November of the prior year with program approval in June the following year.

 Central office delegates undertake a technical and functional review of the applications and provide feedback to the regional assessment panels.
 The panels will assess the applications against set criteria published in the program guidelines and assign a priority rating to the applications according to the total scores.